Omidznlp/REST-API-FRRouting/bgp/README.md

 Exp1: Insert

 **Note:** \
-neighbor serves two types : it has ip address or it is connected to router interface.
-Therefore, one of them  can be chosen for configuration.
-In this test, ip address of neighbor is chosen.
+Neighbor is configured in two ways: it has an IP address or it is directly connected to the interface.
+Therefore, one of them should be chosen for configuration.
+In this test, the IP address of the neighbor is chosen.

 ```
 $ curl -X POST -d 'as_number=1&router_id=3.3.3.3&neighbor_addr=1.1.1.1&neighbor_interface_name=&remote_as_num=2&remote_as_internal=&remote_as_external' http://localhost:8000/bgp/basic/